brueningf/climate-watchtower/README.md

 ## Frontend (optional)

 This repository may contain a separate `frontend/` folder with a Vite + React app.
 During development, the Vite dev server can proxy API requests to the Spring Boot backend.
 To build the frontend for production, run the build script inside `frontend/` and copy the `dist` output into `src/main/resources/static` if you want Spring Boot to serve the static files.

-## Next steps and suggestions

-- Add a Gradle task that runs the frontend build and copies output into the backend resources during the Java build.
-- Add CI workflows to build and test both frontend and backend artifacts.
-- Document the required environment variables and Docker Compose configuration for local development and testing.